 An international business administrator manages projects, analyzing direct and portfolio investments in the global marketplace.
 Requirements also include written and oral communication skills in multiple languages, as well as the ability to design and implement business strategies that benefit the corporation while respecting sociocultural and political issues and ethical standards.
 In addition, professionals promote company growth using analytical and problem-solving skills.
 Marketing candidates need strong presentation skills.
 Accountants must complete the Uniform CPA Examination for certified public accountants.

-The U.S. Bureau of Labor Statistics (BLS) predicts that marketing manager jobs will increase 9% from 2014-2024, which is about as fast as average.
-The BLS also reported that marketing managers earned a median salary of $128,750 in 2015.
-Accountants and auditors, according to the BLS, are expected to see job growth of 11% from 2014-2024, and they earned a median salary of $67,190 in 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicts that marketing manager jobs will increase 8% from 2018-2028, which is faster than average.
+The BLS also reported that marketing managers earned a median salary of $134,290 in 2018.
+Accountants and auditors, according to the BLS, are expected to see job growth of 6% from 2018-2028, and they earned a median salary of $70,500 in 2018.

 International business administrators balance concepts of international business and trade with an understanding of social and political changes and movements in different countries.
 Whether considering a career as a manager, analyst or accountant, international business professionals will need an undergraduate degree in this field and may consider an MBA to strengthen their educational background and expertise.
 An MBA program can be specialized in international business, and usually requires 2-5 years of relevant work experience.